Bridging the Sim-to-real Gap: A Control Framework for Imitation Learning of Model Predictive Control: CASE STUDY

 \subsubsection{Proposed control framework}

-By imitation learning, the designed MPC was approximated to a fully connected DNN, with 5 hidden layers of 45 nodes per each.
+By imitation learning, the designed MPC was approximated to a fully connected DNN, with 5 hidden layers of 45 nodes each:

 MPC demonstrations were collected from $\mathcal{S_\mathrm{nom}}$, starting from various initial states as Table \ref{tab_Initial}. $F_x$ and $\delta$ represent the initial driver inputs when the DNN intervenes to avoid collisions, in which the braking forces are distributed across the axles by a factor of $\eta$ via the proportional valve: